jpilet/anemomind/README.md

 ```
 build/src/server/nautical/tiles$ sh generateDevDB.sh
 ```
-Although this will perform any correctness checks in particular, a great deal of the pipeline will nevertheless be run and it can therefore be a conventient tool when searching for bugs.
+Although this will not perform any correctness checks in particular, a great deal of the pipeline will nevertheless be run and it can therefore be a conventient tool when searching for bugs.

 ## Platform specific notes